 People lose their minds over breastfeeding.

-I breastfed Patience for a year.
+I breastfed P for a year.
 I had awesome boobs and my greedy-guts child had no problems whatsoever latching.

 I am lucky because I’ve heard horror stories about babies not latching or milk not producing.
 That is one extra stress I am grateful to have missed.